cfagiani/gomosaic/README.md

 * oauth2-noserver (to get token): go get github.com/nmrshll/oauth2-noserver
 * OpenURI (to open files/urls via same interface): go get -u github.com/utahta/go-openuri

+# Installation
+Run `make all` to build and install the binaries into your environment.
+This target will download the dependencies then build & install the commands into your GOPATH/bin directory.
+Once installed you will be able to run them without using 'go run' (i.e. as long as your PATH contains your GOPATH/bin directory you can run 'mosaicmaker' directly from the shell prompt)
 # Usage
 This application can be used via the CLI (using the cmd packages) or as a library by directly importing gomosaic/indexer and gomosaic/mosaicmaker